alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 1.4.0 - May, 2010
 !
 Added sub fields that are shown for select boxes or radio button fields depending on the chosen value !
 Configurable front end report output of form entries stored in the database !
-Uploaded files can now be stored in the OpenCms VFS instead of the servers real file system !
+Uploaded files can now be stored in the OpenCms VFS in addition to the servers real file system !
 Static text can be shown between single input fields !
 Option to keep the user session when viewing forms by sending a server request in a configurable time interval !
 Option to generate valid XHTML output